dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 +++ {"tags": []}

-## Aim 6: Single-Photon Interference and NOON State Generation -- Hong Ou Mandel Effect (Day 4)
+## Aim 6: Interference of Two Photons and NOON State Generation -- Hong Ou Mandel Effect (Day 4)

 In this lab we will interfere two single photons and observe the Hong Our Mandel effect which leads to photon bunching at the two output ports of the interferometer.
 The highly entangled output state forms a NOON state that have received interest for their potential application in quantum-enhanced sensing, which you will explore in detail as part of calculations in the post-lab.

 The observation of strong photon bunching through the interference of two single photon states is not trivial.
 One significant complication is that the photons must be completely indistinguishable as they interfere on the beamsplitter.
 To achieve this, the spatial modes and temporal properties of the photons have to be well-matched.

 In our case, both photons come from the same source which help us to ensure matched properties as they are emitted.
-To then ensure matched spatial mode profiles, we will interfere the photons within a single-mode fiber beam combiner (similar to a beamsplitter, but achieved in fiber).
+To then ensure matched spatial mode profiles, we will interfere the photons within a single-mode fiber beam splitter.
 Since only the fundamental mode of the fiber can propagate, this ensures perferct matching of the spatial modes of the two photons.

 The final on-board setup is shown in {numref}`fig-t3e1-hom-lab-setup`.
 Follow the following steps for alignment.

 :::{figure-md} fig-t3e1-hom-lab-setup
 <img src="FIGURES/T3E1-LAB-entanglement-interference/aim-6-HOM-lab-setup-annotated.png" alt="QK HOM Setup" class="bg-primary mb-1" width="600px">

-Final Quantenkoffer setup for the HOM experiment with intputs and outputs labeled.
+Final Quantenkoffer setup for the HOM experiment with outputs to fiber delay-line interferometer labeled.
+For the delay line, see {numref}`fig-t3e1-fiber-interferometer`
 :::

 **Part 1:** Align the fiber couplers.